Understanding Different Types Of Anxiety

 • Feeling nauseous when you're with other people

-Separation anxiety disorder is marked by intense anxiety when away from home or someone you're strongly attached to.
-Infants and toddlers go through stages of separation anxiety as a normal part of development.
-However, when older children, teenagers, and adults have persistent separation anxiety, it's a mental disorder that can cause problems with daily functioning.
+Separation anxiety disorder is marked by intense anxiety when away from home or someone you're attached to.
+Infants and toddlers go through stages of separation anxiety as a regular part of development.
+However, when older children, teenagers, and adults have persistent separation anxiety, it may indicate an underlying mental health concern.

 • Distress about being away from home or loved ones before or during the absence